andrewcbuensalida/youtube/README.md

 the problem with heroku is, you have to pay for https (ssl)

 to restrict mongodb atlas to allow only heroku ip address, have to add-on on heroku. fixie socks, have to add both ip address from fixie socks to mongodb

+have to have cors, even if express is serving the front-end